semaphoreci/docs/docs/reference/semaphore-changelog.md

 ### Week of Jun 14, 2021
 **(New) Offboarding page**
-You can now access new offboarding page that will appear when trying to remove the project owner.
+You can now access the new offboarding page that will appear when trying to remove a project's owner.
 On this page you can:

 - See the list of all projects that a given user is the owner of
-- Remove the project
+- Remove a project
-- Transfer the project to yourself
+- Transfer a project to yourself

 **(Improved) Ubuntu 20.04 image update**